cloudability/metrics-agent/README.md

       --number_of_concurrent_node_pollers int    The number of goroutines that are created to poll node metrics in parallel. (default `100`)
       --parse_metric_data bool                   When true, core files will be parsed and non-relevant data will be removed prior to upload. (default `false`)
       --https_client_timeout int                 Amount (in seconds) of time the https client has before timing out requests. (default `60`)
-Global Flags:
+      --upload_region                            The region the metrics-agent will upload data to. (default `us-west-2`) --custom_s3_bucket string                  A custom S3 bucket the metrics-agent will upload data to. - Optional Global Flags:
       --log_format string   Format for log output (JSON,PLAIN) (default "PLAIN") --log_level string    Log level to run the agent at (INFO,WARN,DEBUG) (default "INFO")